szczyglis-dev/py-gpt/docs/source/modes.rst

    Remember that when indexing content, API calls to the embedding model are used.
 Each indexing consumes additional tokens.
 Always control the number of tokens used on the provider's page.

 .. tip::
-   Using the Chat with Files mode, you have default access to files manually indexed from the /data directory.
-However, you can use additional context by attaching a file - such additional context from the attachment does not land in the main index, but only in a temporary one, available only for the given conversation.
+   Using the Chat with Files mode, you have default access to files manually indexed from the active ``data`` directory.
+For a project with a custom data workdir this means that project's directory; otherwise it is the shared profile ``data`` directory.
+You can also use additional context by attaching a file - such additional context from the attachment does not land in the main index, but only in a temporary one, available only for the given conversation.

 **Token limit:** When you use ``Chat with Files`` in non-query mode, LlamaIndex adds extra context to the system prompt.
 If you use a plugins (which also adds more instructions to system prompt), you might go over the maximum number of tokens allowed.
 If you get a warning that says you've used too many tokens, turn off plugins you're not using or turn off the "+ Tools" option to reduce the number of tokens used by the system prompt.